aurynn/babashka/README.md

 `babashka` takes an argument, `-d`, to add another search path for dependencies.

+## Files

+Babashka will ignore anything in subdirectories named `files/`.
+This is to allow for files that will be moved into the filesystem to be included in a Babashka directory tree.

+## Built-ins

+Babashka comes with a number of built-in functions to make developing your infrastructure-as-code easier.
+Documentation (in-progress) for these builtins is in [docs/README.md](docs/README.md).

 ## Templating

 `babashka` comes with a built-in, `system.file.template`, which takes advantage of [Mo](https://github.com/tests-always-included/mo).
 This is an optional dependency.